scikit-hep/hepstats/docs/getting_started/hypotests.rst

 | lambda |  -1.93 |  +/-    0.14  |  False    |
 +--------+--------+---------------+-----------+

-So the fitted number of signal candidates is 4.518 +/- 5.8, so consistent with zero.
-We can compute an upper limit on this number which should be approximately equal to 4.5 + 2 * 5.8 ≈ 16.
+So the fitted number of signal candidates is 4.518 +/- 5.8, which is consistent with zero.
+We can then compute an upper limit on this number which should be approximately equal to 4.5 + 2 * 5.8 ≈ 16.
 First we import from the :py:mod:`~hepstats.hypotests.calculators` submodule of :py:mod:`~hepstats.hypotests` the :py:class:`~hepstats.hypotests.calculators.asymptotic_calculator.AsymptoticCalculator` which takes as input